angkor scape logo

 A complete estate project with mini golf course, fire pit, and hot tub

-A Refresh becomes a Transformation once you go past three or four features.
-A Transformation becomes an Estate when you move from basic materials to high-end selections like Techo-Bloc and porcelain, plus custom water features, custom patio covers, and custom decking.
+The majority fall in the Transformation tier, around $150,000.
+A Refresh becomes a Transformation past three or four features; a Transformation becomes an Estate once materials move to Techo-Bloc/porcelain-level finishes plus custom water features, patio covers, or decking.

 Backyard remodel with outdoor kitchen and entertainment area in Greater SeattleOutdoor patio in Seattle with water feature and custom lightingModern covered outdoor deck with a black louvered pergola, cozy sectional seating, a fire pit table, string lights, and a dining area surrounded by lush green trees.